kedro-org/kedro-viz/CONTRIBUTING.md

 #### Launch the development server with the `SQLiteSessionStore`

 Kedro-Viz provides a `SQLiteSessionStore` that users can use in their project to enable experiment tracking functionality.
-If you want to use this session store with the development server, make sure you don't use a relative path when specifying the store's location.
-For example, to specify the local `data` directory within a project as the session store's location, configure the project's `settings.py` as follows:
+If you want to use this session store with the development server, make sure you don't use a relative path when specifying the store's location in `settings.py`.
+For example, `demo-project` specifies the local `data` directory within a project as the session store's location as follows:
 ```python
 from kedro_viz.integrations.kedro.sqlite_store import SQLiteStore
 SESSION_STORE_ARGS = {"path": str(Path(__file__).parents[2] / "data")}
 ```

-`demo-project` includes a `settings.py` file that includes this option.
 Owing to this coupling between the project settings and Kedro-Viz, if you wish to execute any Kedro commands on `demo-project` (including `kedro run`), you will need to install the Kedro-Viz Python package.
-To make sure that you are installing the one that you are developing against, run:
+To install your local development version of the package, run:

 ```bash
 pip3 install -e package